wix-incubator/wix-rest-docs/guides/SPI.md

 ## Setup
 In order to become a _service provider_, you have two options:
-* Register an application in the Wix Developers Center, and add the integration component that you wish to implement.
+* Register an application in the Wix Developers Center, and add the integration component that you wish to implement as described below.
 * Become a _service provider_ in a single site by implementing the SPI using Velo.

-### Configure Integration Component in Dev Center
+### Configure integration component in Dev Center
-In order to enable Wix applications to communicate with your app, add configurations for your component:
+In order to enable Wix to communicate with your app, add configurations for your component:
-1. In the side menu (under **Build your app**), click **Components** .
+1. In the side menu under **Build your app**, click **Components** .
 2. In the upper right corner of the page, select **Add Component** > **Integration component**.
 3. Select your component and click **Add Component**.
 4. In the JSON editor, configure the parameters by referencing the **Instructions** section on the right side of the page.
-For each configuration parameter listed in the **Instructions**, add the parameter name and value in the JSON editor.
+For each parameter, add the parameter name and value in the JSON editor.

 ![alt text](../media/spi-config.png)